publishpress/PublishPress-Planner/readme.txt

 * Fixed: Fix PHP notice on Ajax call after clicking a filter without typing anything in the calendar or content overview, #693;
 * Fixed: Fix JS error: No select2/compat/containerCss, #695;
+* Fixed: Fix JS error: Failed to load resource: the server responded with a status of 404 () - select2.min.js, #696;
+* Fixed: Fix JS error: notifications.js:2 Uncaught TypeError: $(...).pp_select2 is not a function, #696;
 * Added: Added option to sort calendar items by publishing date, #457;
 * Added: Added option to show all posts, or specific number of posts, on a date in the calendar, #675;
 * Changed: Updated the Twig library to 1.42.5;